AccuRx Patient Triage: New eConsult trial at Chrisp Street

 9. All those 50 years of age and over

-Currently the focus is on the first 2 groups.
+Currently the focus is on groups 1-7.
 The vaccination centre is based at Queen Mary University London Arts Centre in Mile End.
+Patients may also choose from other vaccination centres if this option is available at the time.

 Residents are being invited for appointments by text message to their mobile phone (or by phone call to landline if a mobile no. not on file) WHEN the priority group they are in are being invited for Covid-19 immunisation.